 Healthcare practitioners should consult their provincial or territorial health care licensing authority’s guidelines and policies before authorizing the use of cannabis for medical purposes.

 Medical cannabis is not recommended if patients;

-- are allergic to any cannabinoid or to smoke
+- Are allergic to any cannabinoid or smoke

-If you feel your patient would benefit from medical cannabis, complete an ACMPR Medical Document and secure fax it to the chosen Health Canada Licensed Producer where your patient will be purchasing his/her medication.
+If you feel your patient would benefit from medical cannabis, complete an ACMPR Medical Document and secure fax it to the chosen Health Canada licensed seller where your patient will be purchasing his/her medication.

 Cannabis may interact with several drugs.
 Particularly the following;

 - Any drugs which slow down the central nervous system, causing drowsiness.
-These may include sleeping pills, tranquilizers, some pain medications, some allergy or cold medications, or anti-seizure medications.
+These may include sleeping pills, tranquillizers, some pain medications, some allergy or cold medications, or anti-seizure medications.

-- Other drugs may include antiretroviral drugs used in the treatment of HIV/AIDS, certain anti-depressants, stomach acid inhibitors, certain antibiotic and anti-fungal medications, certain heart medications, and Saint John’s Wort.
+- Other drugs may include antiretroviral drugs used in the treatment of HIV/AIDS, certain anti-depressants, stomach acid inhibitors, certain antibiotics, and anti-fungal medications, certain heart medications, and Saint John’s Wort.